 While balconies add to the enjoyment of an apartment, it’s essential that they’re maintained to minimise the chance of injuries or at worst fatalities.

 The Australian climate can be unforgiving with extreme heat, corrosive sea air and intense thunderstorms so it’s important to regularly check your balcony for wear and tear.
-The Executive Committee may even consider periodically arranging an expert to check all balconies in the scheme.
+The Strata Committee may even consider periodically arranging an expert to check all balconies in the scheme.
 Signs that your balcony needs attention include poor water drainage, loose handrails, rust stains, deflection and spalling.

 All maintenance should be carried out by a licensed tradesman and all renovations on the balcony should be undertaken by a licensed builder after seeking the appropriate council planning and building approvals.